As organizations battle to adapt and grow with agile working methods, product managers have never been in higher demand.

 When asked whether this time allocation affected the success of a project, the results were reversed, with 61% agreeing that they wish they could spend more time on strategy and that this would almost certainly impact the success of a project.

-This lack of time spent on strategy often happens when businesses have a 'top-down' hierarchy or culture, which places product managers as 'implementers' rather than empowered decision-makers.
+This lack of time spent on strategy often happens when businesses have a 'top-down' hierarchy or culture, placing product managers as 'implementers' rather than empowered decision-makers.

 It's also hugely exacerbated by the sheer amount of admin work product managers have to deal with.